renpy/renpy/sphinx/source/atl.rst

 ------------------

 The ``function`` statement allows ATL to use Python functions to control the ATL properties.
-This takes function or the list of functions.
+If not None, this takes function or the list of functions.

 .. productionlist:: atl
     atl_function : "function" `expression`